Fiskoal/less-darker/README.md

     - For peace of mind

   - 'X' to Minimize to tray
-    - So that I can be cool like Discord
+    - So that we can be cool like Discord

   ### Overlay